 what about the cost?

 Compared to traditional braces, Lingual Braces are more expensive for a number of reasons.
 Development of customized brackets and their designing in CAD/CAM laboratory involve greater cost.
-While you may find estimates on the net, with the variables involved it is best to approach your dentist for an exact and personalized estimate.
+While you may find estimates on the net, with the variables involved it is best to approach your Orthodontist for an exact and personalized estimate.